PadraicCallahan/Project_1_Virtual_Network/README.md

 ## Automated ELK Stack Deployment

-The files in this repository were used to configure the network depicted below.
+###The files in this repository were used to configure the network depicted below:

+![image](https://user-images.githubusercontent.com/87440158/144123768-72498cda-c693-49f9-9661-79affc3d3ea2.png)

 Project_1_Virtual_Network/Images/Images/ELK_Diagram.png

-![image](https://user-images.githubusercontent.com/87440158/144123768-72498cda-c693-49f9-9661-79affc3d3ea2.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the /etc/ansible/roles/filebeat-playbook.yml file may be used to install only certain pieces of it, such as Filebeat.